- 1 Why BoingVert?

 At least that’s the impression you get when watching the program’s promotional videos on YouTube.

-But you can’t afford to make an uninformed decision if you don’t want to risk throwing away your money on yet another program that doesn’t deliver results.
+You don’t want to risk throwing away your money on yet another program that doesn’t deliver results, right?

 Lucky for you, you don’t have to.